sailfish009/openstructure/modules/base/doc/generic.rst

   * fit of a fragment inside an electron density map

 In OpenStructure this is supported by the use of generic properties.
-Most building blocks are derived from :class:`GenericPropertyContainer`, meaning that arbitrary key-value pairs can be stored in them.
+Most building blocks are derived from :class:`~ost.GenericPropertyContainer`, meaning that arbitrary key-value pairs can be stored in them.
 In essence, the following classes support generic properties:

-  * :class:`~mol.EntityHandle` and :class:`~mol.EntityView`
+  * :class:`~ost.mol.EntityHandle` and :class:`~ost.mol.EntityView`
-  * :class:`~mol.ChainHandle` and :class:`~mol.ChainView`
+  * :class:`~ost.mol.ChainHandle` and :class:`~ost.mol.ChainView`
-  * :class:`~ResidueHandle` and :class:`~mol.ResidueView`
+  * :class:`~ost.mol.ResidueHandle` and :class:`~ost.mol.ResidueView`
-  * :class:`~mol.AtomHandle` and :class:`~mol.AtomView`
+  * :class:`~ost.mol.AtomHandle` and :class:`~ost.mol.AtomView`
-  * :class:`~mol.BondHandle`
+  * :class:`~ost.mol.BondHandle`
-  * :class:`~seq.SequenceHandle` and :class:`~seq.AlignmentHandle`
+  * :class:`~ost.seq.SequenceHandle` and :class:`~ost.seq.AlignmentHandle`

 The view variants will reflect the generic properties of the handle variants.

 A generic property key is always a string, and a value can be one of string, float, int or bool.
 For each of these data types, methods to retrieve and store values are available both in Python and C++.

 Storing and Accessing Data
 --------------------------------------------------------------------------------

-All OpenStructure building blocks that are :class:`GenericPropContainers`, have four different methods to store generic data, depending on the data type (i.e. string, float, int or bool).
+All OpenStructure building blocks that are :class:`~ost.GenericPropContainers`, have four different methods to store generic data, depending on the data type (i.e. string, float, int or bool).

 To store a float value with the key 'myfloatprop' in all atoms of an entity: